JayBotsa/LyreBird-EDi/docs/RESONANCE-REFRESH THEORY & Energy Directed interaction IMPLEMENTATION.md

 * E_relevance = 432 × (104.5 / 360) × φ⁻¹ = 77.5

-# Quanta formula to relecance
+# Quanta formula : relevance calculable for max efficiency.

 Expressed_relevance = 432 × (104.5 / 360) × φ⁻¹ × κ = 77.50146 × κ  Hz correct and can be applied over all